-I wear a waist belt packed full with four bottles of water I freeze overnight and Gu and Chapstick and enough change for a taxi or a phone call or another bottle of water.
+I wear a Hydration Belt packed full with four bottles of water I freeze overnight and GU (vanilla flavored is the mildest, most palatable) and Chapstick and enough change for a taxi or a phone call or another bottle of water.
 In Djibouti this means I drink more water while running than some people drink in a day.
 I have more money in my running belt than some earn in a day.

 The zippers rusted out on the pack so none of the pockets close.
 The Velcro salted over (thank you sweaty runs) and I have to continually retighten it to keep from losing the belt.
 I have to carry ice blocks because of the heat.
 In Minnesota this would be considered unreasonable.
 And I totally agree.
 Blocks of ice, flying sweat beads, rusty zippers.
 Argh.